 The Overstory, as the title suggests, operates on multiple levels.
-[TITLE] Set in the contemporary United States, it assembles a disparate set of men and women, coming from different places and backgrounds.
-All have life-changing experiences involving trees, and one group is brought together in the 1990s in the effort to save the great forests of America's Pacific Northwest from predatory logging interests.
-The characters are moved by their sense of the deteriorating natural environment, focusing on deforestation and accompanying ecological degradation.
-The wasteland here results from devastating tree disease and thoughtless logging; the garden is found in rich old forests with growths of great redwood trees on the Pacific coast.
+It assembles a disparate set of Americans, coming from different places and backgrounds.
+All have life-changing experiences involving trees.
+One group comes together in the 1990s dedicated to saving America's great Pacific Northwest forests from predatory logging interests.
+The characters are moved by the deteriorating natural environment, focusing on deforestation and accompanying ecological degradation.
+The wasteland here results from devastating tree disease and thoughtless logging; the garden is found in rich old forests with growths of gigantic redwood trees.
 The main characters have in effect pledged their loyalty to the Earth.
 Some become environmental activists.
 They live in anarchic forest camps, demonstrate, are beaten and arrested.
 One pair lives for a year high up in the redwoods, blocking industrial timber pirates from felling them.
 They discover a surprisingly diverse ecosystem in the forest canopy - an overstory.
-A few turn to sabotage and arson, accidentally killing one of their group in a bombing.
-The group disperses knowing they are sought as environmental terrorists.
+A few turn to sabotage and arson, accidentally killing one of their fivesome in a bombing.
+The groupuscule disperses, knowing they're sought as environmental terrorists.
 One who lives almost as a hermit is discovered by a US agent in deep disguise.
-He makes a problematic judgment to inform on just one of his group of five and that one, spotted by an informer at Occupy Wall Street, chooses life imprisonment rather than reveal any additional names.
+He makes a problematic judgment to inform on just one of his group.
+That one, spotted by an informer at Occupy Wall Street, chooses life imprisonment rather than implicate others.

 One character, Patricia Westerford, is an ungainly young girl, partially deaf, and socially awkward.
 Her early love of plants is fostered by her father, an agricultural extension agent.
 When Patricia's fourteen, he gives her a young person's edition of Ovid's Metamorphoses, and she's transfixed by the first line: "Let me sing to you now, about how people turn into things."
-Patricia is especially fascinated by the stories of humans changing into trees: Daphne, the Maenads attacking Orpheus, Cyparissus, Myrrha, and especially Baucis and Philemon, "spending the centuries together as oak and linden, their reward for taking in strangers who turned out to be gods" (117).
+Patricia is especially fascinated by stories of humans changing into trees: Daphne, the Maenads attacking Orpheus, Cyparissus, Myrrha, and especially Baucis and Philemon, "spending the centuries together as oak and linden, their reward for taking in strangers who turned out to be gods" (O 117).
 She reads the passage at her father's funeral.
 Eventually, Patricia becomes a forest botanist and dendrologist.
 She is a pioneer of a new tree science, a science we learn as we follow her research on the ground.
 The trees communicate rhizomatically with each other and with their ecological systems.
 Patricia writes:

 Forests mend and shape themselves through subterranean synapses.
 And in shaping themselves, they shape, too, the tens of thousands of other, linked creatures that form it from within.
 Maybe it's useful to think of forests as enormous, spreading, branching, underground super-trees.
-(218)
+(O 218)

-Nick Hoel grew up on an Iowa farm that's long been in the family.
-The gem on their land is a magnificent chestnut tree that somehow survives the blight eliminating its species from the continent.
+Another character, Nick Hoel grew up on an Iowa farm that's long been in his family.
+The gem here is a magnificent chestnut tree that somehow survives the blight eliminating its species across the continent.
 Eighty years ago Nick's ancestors began taking monthly photos of the tree.
 When assembled they form a flip-book condensing its impressive growth into a few minutes.
 After the rest of the family dies in a terrible accident, Nick turns to making "tree art," depicting trees or incorporating them into sculptures and paintings.
 In the meantime, on the eastern edge of the continent Olivia, a restless young woman living an aimless life, experiences near-death through electrocution.
-Now spectral voices summon her to travel West and dedicate herself to the ancient life at risk there.
+Now spectral voices summon her to travel West to dedicate herself to the ancient life at risk there.
 She encounters Nick on her cross-country drive, they join forces and arrive together in the Pacific Northwest as eco-activists.